FAYETTEVILLE BANKRUPTCY LAWYER

 Do you ignore calls from an unknown caller out of fear it will be a bill collector?

-If you answered yes to these questions, Bankruptcy may be a solution for you.
-Let our experienced Bankruptcy attorneys develop a reorganization plan to help get you back on track.
+If you answered yes to these questions, bankruptcy may be the best solution for your financial concerns.
+Let an experienced Caddell Reynolds Bankruptcy attorney in Fayetteville, AR, develop a discharge or reorganization plan to help you regain control of your finances and your life.

 General Bankruptcy Law

-Caddell Reynolds has been serving Arkansas & Oklahoma clients for many years.
-Our experienced Fayetteville Bankruptcy attorneys are dedicated to finding solutions to problems for our clients.
+The legal professionals at Caddell Reynolds have been serving Arkansas bankruptcy clients for many years.
+Our experienced Fayetteville bankruptcy attorneys are dedicated to finding solutions to the problems our clients face.
 We want you to gain a fresh start in life, free of overwhelming debt.
-Contact us at one of our offices near you for a free consultation.
+Contact us at our Fayetteville offices for a free consultation today.

 Fayetteville Legal Resources:

-• Arkansas Bar Association– The ArkBar represents its members’ interests, provides money-saving services, promotes the profession, and alerts members to the issues created by proposed legislation that affect their law practice.
+• Arkansas Bar Association– The ArkBar is made up of licensed Arkansas lawyers.
+It monitors and disciplines its members, provides money-saving services, promotes the profession, and alerts others about the issues created by proposed legislation that affects Arkansas citizens and laws.

 • University of Arkansas School Of Law– The University of Arkansas School of Law is ranked among the top 10 “Values in Legal Education” and is among the top 42 public law schools, according to U.S. News and World Report.
 Students get to live in one of the nation’s “Best College Towns” before joining an international alumni network.

 • Washington County Judge– The Washington County Judge is the chief executive officer for the county government.
-Jude Wood is committed to serving the communities, connecting citizens around the county and communicating for a better county.
+Patrick Deakins is committed to serving the communities, ensuring positive change in local governments, and fueling growth and opportunity for all Washington County residents.

 Who Can File for Bankruptcy in Arkansas?

-We’ve addressed the first two questions in the past, so this post considers those last two.
-First, we’ll take a look at the venue rules that apply to Bankruptcy cases, and when those rules will let someone file in Arkansas, rather than some other state.
-Second, we’ll provide a brief overview of the differing eligibility requirements for Chapter 7 and Chapter 13 bankruptcies.
+In the meantime, let’s look at the venue rules that apply to bankruptcy cases and when those rules permit someone to file in Arkansas rather than another state.
+Then, we’ll provide a brief overview of the differing eligibility requirements for Chapter 7 and Chapter 13 bankruptcies.

 When Is Bankruptcy Venue Proper in Arkansas?

-The Bankruptcy venue rules require a Bankruptcy petition to be filed in the federal district where the debtor has lived for the longest period during the preceding 180 days, which is approximately six months.
+The bankruptcy venue rules require a bankruptcy petition to be filed in the federal district where the debtor has lived for the longest period during the preceding 180 days, approximately six months.

-Example: John Doe wants to file for Bankruptcy on January 1, 2018.
-From January to October 2017, John lived in Oklahoma City, but he moved to Arkansas in mid-October.
-If he files for Bankruptcy on January 1, 2018, he will have to file in the Western District of Oklahoma, because he lived there for a longer period during the last six months than in Arkansas.
+For example, John Doe wants to file for bankruptcy on January 1.
+From January to October of the previous year, John lived in Oklahoma City, but he moved to Arkansas in mid-October.
+If he files for bankruptcy on January 1, he will have to file in the Western District of Oklahoma because he lived there for a longer period during the last six months than in Arkansas.

-As we’ve explained before, the U.S. Bankruptcy Code allows each state to determine what exemptions from Bankruptcy its residents may use.
+The U.S. Bankruptcy Code allows each state to determine which exemptions from bankruptcy its residents may claim.
 Using that authority, each state has adopted a unique set of exemptions for its residents.
-But the differences between states’ exemptions means that there could be room for debtors to try to game the system by moving from a state with unfavorable exemptions to one with exemptions that he or she prefers.
+However, the differences between states’ exemptions could give debtors room to game the system by moving from a state with unfavorable exemptions to one with exemptions that they prefer.

 2. If the debtor has moved from one state to another within the last two years, then the court looks back an additional 180 days (six months), applying the exemptions from the state where the debtor lived the longest during that prior six-month period.

-Example: Before 2017, John Doe (from the example above) lived in Texas his entire life.
-As of his January 1, 2018, filing date, John had moved within the last two years.
+Here’s an example: Before this year, John Doe (from the example above) lived in Texas his entire life.
+As of his January 1st filing date, John had moved to Arkansas, so within the last two years.
 Consequently, the court will look to the six months immediately before those two years.
 John lived in Texas for the entirety of those six months, so Texas’ exemptions law will apply in John’s case.

-In addition to the venue rules—which determine where a person can file for Bankruptcy—federal law also describes rules for determining who is eligible to file for Bankruptcy in the first place.
-The eligibility requirements for filing Bankruptcy vary depending on what type of Bankruptcy a person chooses, but there are some common requirements.
-Two of those commonalities are the following:
+In addition to the venue rules—which determine where a person can file for bankruptcy—federal law also describes rules for determining who is eligible to file for bankruptcy in the first place.
+The eligibility requirements for filing for bankruptcy vary depending on what type of bankruptcy the person chooses.

-• Before an individual can file for Bankruptcy, he or she must have undergone credit counseling from an approved credit counseling agency within the previous 180 days.
+1. Before an individual can file for bankruptcy, they must have undergone credit counseling from an approved credit counseling agency within the previous 180 days.

-• An individual cannot file for Bankruptcy if, during the preceding 180 days, he or she already filed for Bankruptcy, and that case was:
+2. An individual cannot file for bankruptcy if, during the preceding 180 days, they already filed for bankruptcy, and that case was:

-• Dismissed by the court for the debtor’s willful failure to follow its orders or appear before the court; or
+1. Dismissed by the court for the debtor’s willful failure to follow its orders or appear before the court or

 Chapter 7 Bankruptcy Eligibility

-1. If the debtor’s current monthly income—his or her average income over the six months before filing—is less than the state median income, then he or she automatically qualifies for Chapter 7.
+1. Is the debtor’s current monthly income—their average income over the six months before filing—less than the state median income?
+If so, they automatically qualify for Chapter 7.

-2. If the debtor’s current monthly income exceeds the state median, then a further, more complicated calculation is required.
-If the result of that calculation is too high, the court will either dismiss the case or convert it to Chapter 13, unless the debtor can show special reasons why he or she should be allowed to continue under Chapter 7.
+2. If the debtor’s current monthly income exceeds the state median, a further, more complicated calculation is required.
+If the result of that calculation is too high, the court will either dismiss the case or convert it to Chapter 13 filing unless the debtor can show special reasons why they should be allowed to continue under Chapter 7.

 Chapter 13 Bankruptcy Eligibility